tomiyee/Strahd-Notes/content/Session Notes/E23 - Surround the Flags.md

 > [!important]- Reminder of the Quest
-> > We need the Heartstone to enter the Ethereal Plane properly and redo the ritual from there to send [[Stella]] back into the Material Plane.
+> > We need the Heartstone to enter the Ethereal Plane properly and redo the ritual from there to send [[Stella Wachter]] back into the Material Plane.
 The hag coven has the Heartstone.
-They can use it to escape into the Ethereal Plane if we try to use violence, so we need [[Fiona Wachter]] to make a barrier to prevent the hags from escaping.
+They can use it to escape into the Ethereal Plane if we try to use violence, so we need [[Lady Fiona Wachter]] to make a barrier to prevent the hags from escaping.

-The party and [[Viktor]] go to the Wachter house to speak with [[Fiona Wachter]] and try to enlist her help in building a magic circle to confine the hags to Bonegrinder Hill.
+The party and [[Victor Vallakovich]] go to the Wachter house to speak with [[Lady Fiona Wachter]] and try to enlist her help in building a magic circle to confine the hags to Bonegrinder Hill.

 She's skeptical at first, but [[Risodo]] eventually convinces her it was the truth by showing the book they referenced originally to try and leave Barovia.

-To check our proof, [[Fiona Wachter]] takes a scale model of the Wachter house and disables the protection spell temporarily, allowing [[Stella]] to approach from the other side and make her presence known.
-She pulls her favorite flower from a vase and drops it onto [[Fiona Wachter]]'s lap.
+To check our proof, [[Lady Fiona Wachter]] takes a scale model of the Wachter house and disables the protection spell temporarily, allowing [[Stella Wachter]] to approach from the other side and make her presence known.
+She pulls her favorite flower from a vase and drops it onto [[Lady Fiona Wachter]]'s lap.
 She also makes the broken tea cup pieces into the shape of a crescent moon, the name of her first cat.

-[[Viktor]] asks for help and [[Fiona Wachter]] agrees.
+[[Victor Vallakovich]] asks for help and [[Lady Fiona Wachter]] agrees.
 In order to trap the hags properly, we need their true names, which they never give out willingly.
 However, hags put their true names in a contract when they first join the coven, so we just need to find that first.

 We go back to the inn and sleep.
 We will go to Bonegrinder Hill the next day.